 I want to thank you, Ambassador Froman, for your good testimony and for being with us today.
-I want to thank all the members who asked questions and everyone who was also able to attend the hearing today, even our noisy friends at the beginning of the hearing.
+I want to thank all the members who asked questions and everyone who was also able to attend the hearing today, even our noisy friends at the beginning of the hearber's written questions.

-The hearing record will remain open for 48 hours for any member's written questions.
+The hearing record will remain open for 48 hours for any mem-